Louis-MG/META-DIFF/README.md

-# META-DIFF
+# META-DIFF :microbe:

 This is the repository of the pipeline META-DIFF, which detects sequences in differential abundance between two conditions, and annotates them taxonomicaly and functionaly.

 # Motivation

 Metagenomics becomes increasingly important in building our knowledge about microbes.
 Links between microbiome perturbations and diseases are regularily uncovered.
 Using kmer-based methods, this pipeline allows its users to quickly find microbial DNA sequences in differential abundances between two conditions (e.g. healthy and not healthy), and annotate them taxonomicaly and functionaly.
 The pipline also isolates unclassified sequences and builds a predictive model based on the most significant unitigs' kmers abundances.

-Important note: the pipeline can predict genes and annotate functions for prokaryotes only.
+:exclamation: Important note: the pipeline can predict genes and annotate functions for prokaryotes only. :exclamation:

 # Workflow